10 min read

-The shortest defensible answer is: 11 amino acids for a natural functional translated product and 10 amino acids for a designed molecule that folds like a protein.
-The distinction matters because very short chains sit at the boundary between peptides and proteins, so the answer changes depending on whether you require a natural biological function, a stable folded structure, or a conventional mature protein.
+The shortest defensible answer is 11 amino acids for a natural functional translated product and 10 amino acids for a designed molecule that folds like a protein.
+The distinction matters because very short chains sit at the boundary between peptides and proteins, so the answer changes depending on whether the question means natural function, stable folded structure, a PDB entry, or a familiar human protein.

-The best-documented natural example is the TAL/pri peptide, an 11-amino-acid translated product required for Drosophila development.[1]
+The smallest natural functional translated product with strong experimental support is the TAL/pri peptide, an 11-amino-acid product required for Drosophila development.[1]

 The 2007 PLoS Biology paper reported that the tarsal-less (tal) gene acts through several 33-nucleotide open reading frames, each translated into 11-amino-acid peptides.
 The authors showed that these peptides control gene expression and tissue folding in Drosophila, making TAL/pri a strong answer when the question means "smallest natural translated product with a documented biological function."[1]